ApeWorX/ape-hardhat/README.md

 Otherwise, it defaults to the default mainnet provider plugin.
 You can also specify a ``block_number``.

-Hardhat deloyments are disabled for forks for performance reasons.
-If you want your contract deployments you run on your fork, you can set ``no_deploy`` to ``False`` in your config.
+Hardhat deployments are disabled for forks for performance reasons.
+If you want your contract deployments to run on your fork, you can set ``no_deploy`` to ``False`` in your config:

 ```yaml
 hardhat: